fed/blog/content/uses.md

 - [Sublime Merge](https://sublimemerge.com) is quite handy for things like visually parse diffs, navigating a project's history, or scanning a list of changes to a particular file over time.
 For anything else I use Git in my terminal.

-- [Charles Proxy](https://charlesproxy.com) is very useful to view all of the HTTP(S) traffic between my computer and the Internet, including requests, responses and HTTP headers (which contain cookies and caching information).
+- [Charles Proxy](https://charlesproxy.com) is very useful to view all of the HTTP(S) traffic between my computer and the internet, including requests, responses and HTTP headers (which contain cookies and caching information).
 It's also extremely useful if you need to mock API endpoints to test features locally if your backend is not ready.